Custard Cream Blondies – Fudgy, Buttery & Easy to Make

 Custard Cream blondie slices on a marble board

-Sssh, don't tell anyone but when it comes to brownies, I'm more of a blondie girl at heart.
+Do you want to know a secret?
+Sssh, don’t tell anyone but when it comes to brownies, I’m more of a blondie girl at heart.

-Don't get me wrong, I love a rich and decadent brownie.
+Don’t get me wrong, I love a rich and decadent brownie.
 I mean just look at these Jaffa Cake brownies or my favourite Rolo ones; how could you not love them?
 They are utterly delicious!
+But when it comes to deciding between blondies and brownies, the blondie wins hands down.

 Whether Party Ring blondies chocked full of biscuit pieces and mini marshmallows, or a fruity version with raspberries and blueberries, it’s that perfect butterscotch flavour that gets me everytime!